 Are There Side Effects of the Birth Control Patch?

-There are a few possible side effects of the birth control patch that include:
+There are a few possible side effects of the birth control patch that might include:

 Who Shouldn't Get the Birth Control Patch?